lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 ---
 title: "How to structure a monorepo"
-description: "A discussion on how to approach organising a monorepo"
+description: "A discussion on how to approach organising a monorepo."
 tags:
   - programming
   - monorepo